 Summary

 Being a data driven organization is no longer a choice.
 Companies that excel in their industries put a high premium on data collection and analytics, allowing them to make faster and smarter decision than their peers.
 The emergence of connected enterprise along with Apache Hadoop as the cost effective data management and analytics platform, has democratized information insight.
-Complimenting Hadoop is Amazon Web Service, which makes access to infinitely scalable compute infrastructure accessible to every enterprise.
-Hortonworks and Amazon customers in their journey to becoming a Data Driven Organization.
+Complimenting Hadoop is Amazon Web Services, which makes access to infinitely scalable compute infrastructure accessible to every enterprise.
+This reference architecture and deployment guide is a joint-effort by Hortonworks and Amazon Web Services to guide our customers in their journey to becoming a Data Driven Organization.

 Why Hortonworks for Hadoop?